suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 of the public key of the recipient.

-The firmware author may have knowledge about all devices that need to receive an encrypted firmware image but in most cases this will not be likely.
+The firmware author may have knowledge about all devices that need to receive an encrypted firmware image but in most cases this is not
+likely.
 The distribution system certainly has the knowledge about the recipients to perform firmware encryption.